 Lieutenant General, U.S. Army, (Ret.)

 Financial Management Analyst II

 Responsibilities: Provides assistance to the Associate Provost for Academic Administration and Resources in all budget related functions and activities.
 Verification of education credentials for SACSCOC for all adjuncts teaching each semester, maintenance of all adjunct faculty files and verification of pay instruments.
 Maintains online SACSCOC faculty roster, creates departmental staffing assessments, and monitors position budgets.

 Coordinator of Academic Events

 Responsibilities: All matters dealing with the faculty, including tenure and promotion; faculty and instructional development; academic integrity; faculty orientation and development; faculty awards and recognition; academic policy development and implementation; commencement and related activities; faculty and student concerns; and academic initiatives for the University Provost.
+Co-director of Learning, Teaching and Innovative Technologies Center.
 Acts as Chief Diversity Officer for the University.